AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

         - the appropriate "unknown" concept code **SHALL** be present if the binding strength is *extensible*.
         - if the value set does not have an appropriate "unknown" concept code, use `unknown` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason).

-        Example: AllergyIntolerance resource where the manifestation is unknown.
+        Example: AllergyIntolerance resource where the manifestation is unknown
         ~~~
         ...
         "reaction" : [